d3x0r/STFRPhysics/Rotations.md

    R  = Q RRF (P` * T) ; result Q rotated by P` scaled from 0 to 1.

-    - or -
+    - or as a single complete step -

-   R = P RRF Q         ; rotate the frame P into Q-1
+   R = P RRF Q         ; rotate the frame P into Q
                        ;  (is this also PT RRF Q)?
 ```